-The skills you acquire in Drama and Theatre Studies A-level are useful in any subject area you may study at University.
+The skills you acquire in Drama and Theatre Studies A-level are useful in any subject area you may study at university.
 While it can lead to further study in Drama, Theatre Studies and Performing Arts in Higher Education, the study of Drama at this level complements a range of subjects including English, History, Law and Politics.
 Studying the subject also builds confidence and improves presentation skills, which are needed in most careers, particularly within today's society.
-It can broaden your studies and, of course, provides good grounding for a career in the performing arts industries.
+Students also learn to evaluate objectively and develop a sound appreciation of the influences that cultural and social contexts can have on decision making.
+Furthermore, it can broaden your studies and, of course, provides good grounding for a career in the performing arts industries.